Brightcove

-Brightcove, Inc. is an American software company based in Boston, Massachusetts, that produces an online video platform.
-Founded in 2004 by Jeremy Allaire and Bob Mason, the company went public in 2012, and in 2025 was acquired by Bending Spoons.
+Brightcove, Inc. is an American software company that produces an online video platform.
+Founded in 2004 by Jeremy Allaire and Bob Mason, the company is based in Boston, Massachusetts and went public in 2012.
+In 2025, it was acquired by Bending Spoons.

 History

-Brightcove was founded in 2004 by Jeremy Allaire, who served as Executive Chairman until April 2016, and Bob Mason.
-The company was named after a harbor where the founder liked to kayak named Bright Cove Harbor in Cape Cod, Massachusetts.
+Brightcove was founded in 2004 by Jeremy Allaire, who served as executive chairman until April 2016, and Bob Mason.
+The company was named after Bright Cove Harbor in Cape Cod, Massachusetts, where one of the founders liked to kayak.

 In March 2006, Brightcove acquired Seattle-based Metastories, makers of StoryMaker, a publishing tool for video, audio, images, and text.
 In May of that year, it established a distribution partnership with TiVo and a content delivery partnership with Limelight Networks.

 Coinciding with a series of deals with UK media companies, Brightcove opened an office in London in July 2007.

 In November 2009, Brightcove was named as one of the top two U.S. video platform vendors.

-In April 2010, it was reported that Brightcove raised $12 million in fourth-round funding, nearing a total of $100 million, but still barely breaking even with the projected $50 million in annual revenue.
+In April 2010, it was reported that Brightcove raised $12 million in fourth-round funding, nearing a total of $100 million; however, it still barely broke even with the projected $50 million in annual revenue.

 In August 2010, Brightcove announced a content delivery partnership with Akamai Technologies.
 Along with Akamai Technologies, its other partnerships include the ones with Sitecore, Cleeng, FreeWheel, YuMe, Conviva, Oracle, DoubleClick, and other organizations.

-As a public company
+Brightcove went public in February 2012 with its stock priced at $11 per share.

-Brightcove went public in February 2012 with their stock priced at $11 per share.
-The price of the stock during the summer of 2017 was $7 per share, with the stock down 38 percent in the past year.
+n November 2014, Brightcove brought on its new chief financial officer Kevin R. Rhodes.
+He was later replaced by Robert Noreck, who had previously served as a Senior Vice President.
+Noreck assumed the role of executive vice president as well.

-In July 2017, the company announced that CEO David Mendels agreed to step down as of July 31, 2017.
-Andrew Feinberg, previously Brightcove's president and chief operating officer was named acting CEO until April 2018 when Jeff Ray was appointed as the new CEO.
+In July 2017, the company announced that CEO David Mendels agreed to step down at the end of the month.
+Andrew Feinberg, previously Brightcove's president and chief operating officer was named acting CEO until April 2018, Jeff Ray was then appointed as the new CEO.Ray was succeeded by Marc DeBevoise, former president of CBS Interactive and chief digital officer of ViacomCBS, in February 2022.